wolpatryk/jwt_uz/README.md

 Simple django project for learning purpose only.

 How to install:

-* make sure you have your Python in PATH
+- make sure you have your Python in PATH
-* install pipenv
+- install pipenv

 ```sh
   pip install pipenv
 ```

-* go into django_rest_jwt folder, open terminal and wirte the command
+- go into django_rest_jwt folder, open terminal and wirte the command

 ```shell
 pipenv shell
 ```

-* after entering virtual environment install requirements.txt
+- after entering virtual environment install requirements.txt

 ```shell
 pip install -r requirements.txt
 ```

-* run the server
+- run the server

 ```shell
 python mamange.py runserver
 ```

+## frontned

+- run entire repo in xampp in htdocs